niess/pumas-docs/docs/docs/tutorials.md

 A simulation stream can be configured directly by modifying the [`pumas_context`][PUMAS_CONTEXT] data.
-In particular the following flags allow to customise the transport:
+In particular the following flags allow one to customise the transport:
 {: .justify}

 | name | type | description |